5 Powerful Expressions for Entrepreneurs to Live By

 Paying attention to the friction points are key to creating a successful business.
 As business owners, we need to be constantly learning and testing products and processes to kill redundancies, execute faster and repurpose what we already have in place.

-It’s important to remember that taking steps backwards often allows us to propel forward like a slingshot.
+It’s important to remember that taking steps backward often allows us to propel forward like a slingshot.
 Perhaps it was said best by Cynthia Occelli, “In order for a seed to reach its greatest potential, it must come completely undone.
 The shell cracks, its insides come out and everything changes.
 To someone who doesn’t understand growth, it would look like complete destruction.”

 There will be times where your business is in a rut and you just need to keep fighting to make it successful.
-There will also be times where you are forced to cut ties and remove something that is a cancer – whether it’s an employee, or a part of the business itself.
+There will also be times where you are forced to cut ties and remove something that is a cancer – whether it’s an employee or a part of the business itself.

 Twitter successfully made this maneuver back in 2006 when they made the switch from Odeo.com (an online audio platform) to the microblogging site that they are loved as today.